nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 ### Synchronization

-When the local folder where data is synchronized was on a different partition than the standard "C:", there were different errors (in the synchronization process and Direct Edit), this is fixed now.
+When the local folder where data is synchronized was on a different partition than the standard `C:`, there were different errors (in the synchronization process and Direct Edit), this is fixed now.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-1966](https://jira.nuxeo.com/browse/NXDRIVE-1966) and [NXDRIVE-1969](https://jira.nuxeo.com/browse/NXDRIVE-1969).